awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [Valet ★2430](https://github.com/square/Valet) - Securely store data in the iOS or OS X Keychain without knowing a thing about how the Keychain works.
 * [Locksmith ★2202](https://github.com/matthewpalmer/Locksmith) - A powerful, protocol-oriented library for working with the keychain in Swift. :large_orange_diamond:
 * [KeychainAccess ★2879](https://github.com/kishikawakatsumi/KeychainAccess) - Simple Swift wrapper for Keychain that works on iOS and OS X :large_orange_diamond:
-* [Keychain ★41](https://github.com/hyperoslo/Keychain) - Because you should care... about the security... of your shit. :large_orange_diamond:
+* [Keychains ★44](https://github.com/hyperoslo/Keychains) - Because you should care... about the security... of your shit. :large_orange_diamond:
 * [Lockbox ★831](https://github.com/granoff/Lockbox) - Objective-C utility class for storing data securely in the key chain.
 * [SAMKeychain ★4365](https://github.com/soffes/SAMKeychain) - Simple Objective-C wrapper for the keychain that works on Mac and iOS.
 * [SwiftKeychainWrapper ★508](https://github.com/jrendel/SwiftKeychainWrapper) - A simple wrapper for the iOS Keychain to allow you to use it in a similar fashion to User Defaults.
 Written in Swift. :large_orange_diamond: